grepharder/blog/0x03_learning_about_universal_links_and_fuzzing_url_schemes_on_ios_with_frida.md

 We found the following information:

-- The calling class: "x0":"0x105146580" -> `<AppDelegate: 0x105146580>`
+- The calling class: "x0": "0x105146580" -> `<AppDelegate: 0x105146580>`
-- The selector (method name): "x1":"0x18c02205d" -> `application:continueUserActivity:restorationHandler:`
+- The selector (method name): "x1": "0x18c02205d" -> `application:continueUserActivity:restorationHandler:`
-- The first parameter: "x2":"0x1051446a0" -> `<Application: 0x1051446a0>`
+- The first parameter: "x2": "0x1051446a0" -> `<Application: 0x1051446a0>`
-- The second parameter: "x3":"0x1c0a30600" -> `<NSUserActivity: 0x1c0a30600>`
+- The second parameter: "x3": "0x1c0a30600" -> `<NSUserActivity: 0x1c0a30600>`
-- The third parameter: "x4":"0x16f7a6898" -> `<__NSStackBlock__: 0x16f7a6898>`
+- The third parameter: "x4": "0x16f7a6898" -> `<__NSStackBlock__: 0x16f7a6898>`
 - The return value: -> `(BOOL) 0x1`

 ## URL Schemes

 When you click on a telephone number, a `tel://` URL scheme is there waiting to take you to the Phone app.
-It will simply open your Phone app and call the given number.
+It will simply open your Phone app and try calling the given number.
 Internally the Phone app is ready for this.
 It is always waiting that an URL request starting with `tel://` arrives.
 If you are reading this from your iPhone or iPad try clicking this: [tel://12345678](tel://12345678), it will try to call 12345678.

 <center><img src="img/0x03/tel.gif" title="Calling tel://"></center>

-Some examples of these URL schemes are:
+Some examples of these URL schemes [are](https://ios.gadgethacks.com/news/always-updated-list-ios-app-url-scheme-names-0184033/):

 ```
 Apple Music — music:// or musics:// or audio-player-event://